zendalona/accessible-coconut/README.md

 ```
 2. Microphone noise reduction script

-• Check script “ microphone_realtime_background_noise_reduction.sh”
+	• Check script “ microphone_realtime_background_noise_reduction.sh” in /usr/share/Coconut/

- in

-/usr/share/Coconut/

 	• If not Copy and paste

 3. Microphone noise reduction Launcher

 	• Check file “ microphone_realtime_background_noise_reduction.desktop”

- in

-/usr/local/share/applications/
+ 	in /usr/local/share/applications/

 	• If not Copy and paste

 <h3>Default Configurations and for the first Run</h3>

-When every user created, we must give common application configurations
+When every user created, we must give common application configurations so copy /etc/skel without these files .bash_logout,.bashrc,.profile .

-1. Copy - NB : don’t copy and paste (. bash_logout, .bashrc, .profile) and

-don’t alter the existing files (. bash_logout, .bashrc, .profile) in the new

-AC — read 15th point(what I've done here is copied the files from old AC except the files mentioned above )

-/etc/skel

-1. Press Ctrl+H to visible Hidden files
+ Press Ctrl+H to visible Hidden files

-2. open .config there will a directory named autostart inside that there

-will be 4 files
+1. open .config there will a directory named autostart inside that there will be 4 files

 	1. artha.desktop

 	2. canberra-gtk-play.desktop - which we used to play initial music

 	3. firstrun.desktop

 	4. transmission-gtk.desktop

-3. Templates - for caja file manager context menu
+2. Templates - for caja file manager context menu

-4. User Guide
+3. User Guide

-5. open artha.conf in .conf
+4. open artha.conf in .conf
 ```
 Notifications=false
 ```
-6. preferences.cfg in .lios(lios)
+5. preferences.cfg in .lios(lios)
 ```
 run_text_cleaner = 1